 Welcome to the Night Sky Map for August!
 This month, we look at one of the night sky’s most magnificent sights: the summer Milky Way—the galaxy in which our Sun and all of its planets (including us!) are located.
 Here’s how to see the Milky Way in the summer night sky.

-Just click here or on the image below to open the printable map—then bring outside!
+Just click here or on the image below to open the printable map—then bring it outside!

 The Perseid Meteor Shower

-Every year in August, we welcome the Perseid Meteor Shower to our skies.
-The Perseids are one of the best meteor showers of the year, and they reach their peak on the night of August 12–13.
+Another highlight in August is the Perseid Meteor Shower to our skies.
+The Perseids are one of the best meteor showers of the year, and they reach their peak between August 11 and 13, 2023.